Jamflox/runelite/README.md

 ## About

-Jamflox is a fork of the open source Runescape client 'Runelite' but with the good features re-enabled.
+Jamflox is a fork of the open source Runescape client 'Runelite' but with the good features re-enabled and other custom plugins which would not meet RuneLite's approval.

 ## Project Layout